Smartcalling/Android-Demo-App-SDK-Referenced/README.md

 	}
 	```

 4) When a push is received your push handler must pass the push data to the library.
-This demo app has an example of how to do this using a 'OneTimeWorkRequest':
+This demo app has an example of how to do this using a 'OneTimeWorkRequest'.
+As you can see from the code below, because this routine can be hit while the app is not running it is important that we re-initialise the SmartCallingManager instance if it is null:

 	**JAVA**
 	```
 	@Override
 	public void onMessageReceived(RemoteMessage remoteMessage) {
+		if (Globals.smartCallingManager == null) {
+			SharedPreferences settings = getSharedPreferences("scBank", MODE_PRIVATE);
+			if (settings.contains("APIUrl")) {
+				Globals.apiURL = settings.getString("APIUrl", "https://portal-uat.smartcom.net/");
+			}
+			List<String> sslPins = new ArrayList<String>();
+			sslPins.add("sha256/oqVjl7U2cA40xKaPgwLOLl2OaBulsnLEWGCA//gd9qo=");
+			sslPins.add("sha256/JSMzqOOrtyOT1kmau6zKhgT676hGgczD5VMdRMyJZFA=");
+			sslPins.add("sha256/++MBgDH5WGvL9Bcn5Be30cRcL0f5O+NyoXuWtQdX1aI=");
+			sslPins.add("sha256/KwccWaCgrnaw6tsrrSO61FgLacNgG2MMLq8GE6+oP5I=");
+			SmartCallingManager.init(this.getApplication(), Globals.apiURL, sslPins, settings.getString("APIKey", ""));
+			Globals.smartCallingManager = SmartCallingManager.getInstance();
+		}

 		PowerManager pm = (PowerManager)getApplicationContext().getSystemService(Context.POWER_SERVICE);
 		assert pm != null;
 		boolean isScreenOn = pm.isInteractive();